alwarmb/alwarmb.github.io/docs/azure-services.md

 # Azure Services

-Below you will find the list of **Azure Services** which I have worked with, along with the **Competency Level** for each of the service.
+The Azure cloud platform has more than 200 products and cloud services designed to help you bring new solutions to life.
+The list of azure services along with the.
+Following is a comprehensive list of all **Azure Services** which I have worked with, along with the **Competency Level** for each of the service.

 # AI + Machine learning